PaddlePaddle/PaddleSuite/docs/other_devices_support/how_to_contribute_device.en.md

 ### 2.1.5 Updating the Multi-Devices User Guide

 Please update the PaddleX multi-devices user guide and add the newly supported device information to the documentation.
 Both Chinese and English versions need to be updated.
-The Chinese version is [PaddleX Multi-Devices Usage Guide](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/multi_devices_use_guide.md), and the English version is [PaddleX Multi-Devices Usage Guide](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/multi_devices_use_guide.en.md).
+The Chinese version is [PaddleX多硬件使用指南](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/multi_devices_use_guide.md), and the English version is [PaddleX Multi-Devices Usage Guide](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/multi_devices_use_guide.en.md).

 ### 2.1.6 Updating the Installation Tutorial

 Please provide device-related installation tutorials in both Chinese and English.
-The Chinese version can refer to [Ascend NPU PaddlePaddle Installation Tutorial](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/paddlepaddle_install_NPU.md), and the English version can refer to [Ascend NPU PaddlePaddle Installation Tutorial](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/paddlepaddle_install_NPU.en.md).
+The Chinese version can refer to [昇腾 NPU 飞桨安装教程](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/paddlepaddle_install_NPU.md), and the English version can refer to [Ascend NPU PaddlePaddle Installation Tutorial](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/other_devices_support/paddlepaddle_install_NPU.en.md).

 ### 2.1.7 Updating the Model List

 Please provide a list of models supported by the device in both Chinese and English.
-The Chinese version can refer to [PaddleX Model List (Huawei Ascend NPU)](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/support_list/model_list_npu.md), and the English version can refer to [PaddleX Model List (Huawei Ascend NPU)](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/support_list/model_list_npu.en.md).
+The Chinese version can refer to [PaddleX模型列表（昇腾 NPU）](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/support_list/model_list_npu.md), and the English version can refer to [PaddleX Model List (Huawei Ascend NPU)](https://github.com/PaddlePaddle/PaddleX/blob/develop/docs/support_list/model_list_npu.en.md).

 ## 2.2 Training Support